 8. Peer support groups

-On top of the more formal channels of support and communication, a carers centre is also a place to make friends, share experiences and get support from your fellow carers.
+On top of the more formal channels of support and communication, a carers centre is also a place to make friends, share experiences and get support from our fellow carers.
+Why not join our Facebook community group to connect with other unpaid carers.

 9. Creative groups